 Top Five Longest Running Animated Series on Television

-The Simpsons will begin their 30th season on television with their season premiere on Sunday evening.
+The Simpsons began their 33rd season on television with their season premiere last evening.
 In order to celebrate, we’re taking a look at the longest running animated series.
 Television usually consists of scripts and sets, with actors pulling off heartbreaking drama, lovey dovey romance or goofy comedy.
 How about the other guys?
 The animated series.
 With talented voice actors and the powers to do anything via animation, these shows can go plenty of places regular television simply can’t.
 The humor can also end up more raunchy due to not actually showing anything deemed bad by television censors happening but rather showing an animated version of it.
 Excluding programming directed at children (such as PBS’ Arthur or Nickelodeon’s SpongeBob SquarePants and The Fairly Oddparents), here are the top five longest running animated series in the United States.

 FOX : March 28, 1999 to August 10, 2003

 Comedy Central : March 23, 2008 to September 4, 2013